meganesu/personal-site-v2/src/blog/paper-mario-tutorial.md

 ---
-title: "Lessons from Paper Mario about Writing Good Documentation"
+title: "3 Lessons from Paper Mario to Improve Your Documentation"
 author: "Megan Sullivan"
 date: "2020-11-01"
+description: "What do good documentation and Paper Mario have in common?
+Scaffolding.
+Learn three ways to improve your docs by supporting readers in their journey to understand complex concepts."
 ---

-> What do good documentation and Paper Mario have in common?
-Scaffolding.
-Learn more about it in my article: Lessons from Paper Mario about Writing Good Documentation.
+## Introduction

 A few weeks ago, I started playing [*Paper Mario: The Origami King*](https://papermario.nintendo.com/).
 It's the latest game in the *Paper Mario* franchise, available on the Nintendo Switch.

-As I was working my way through the first few battles, I was really impressed by the way the game introduced the new battle system.
-It reminded me a lot of the best practices I keep in mind when writing documentation.
-In fact, those practices could really be applied to any educational content.
+As I worked my way through the first few battles, I was impressed by the way the game introduced the new battle system.
+It reminded me a lot of the best practices I keep in mind when writing documentation (or really any educational content).
+[I wrote about some of these parallels on Twitter.](https://twitter.com/meganesulli/status/1320569001643159552?s=20)

+Video game tutorials and documentation both have a similar goal: to help users build up the knowledge and skills they need to be able to play successfully on their own.
+If the tutorial is done poorly, new players will feel overwhelmed and give up before they make it to the really good part of the game.
+But if done well, players will slowly get better at the core skills of the game without even consciously realizing that it's happening.

-In this article, I outline three lessons that you can take away from the *Paper Mario* tutorial to improve your own documentation and tutorials.
+In this article, I outline three lessons from *Paper Mario: The Origami King* that you can use to improve your documentation and set your users up for success.

-## But First, Some Context: How the Battle System Works 💥
+## But First, Some Context: The *Paper Mario* Battle System

 In case you haven't played *Paper Mario*, here's a quick video trailer to show how battles work.
 (The part about the battle system starts at 2:14.)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CB7KBIgn2m0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In each battle, a group of four or more enemies appear on a circular grid of rings.
 As Mario, you can attack enemies by jumping on them or hitting them with your hammer, consistent with the previous *Paper Mario* games.
 But in *The Origami King*, there's also a new twist (literally): you can rotate and slide the rings on the map to line up the enemies.
 If you get them all perfectly aligned, your attacks for that round deal extra damage.
 (There's some other stuff too, but we'll get to that in a bit.)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CB7KBIgn2m0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If the video makes it look complicated, that's because it is.
 Especially when there are multiple sets of enemies and it's not obvious how they're supposed to be lined up.

-But the great thing about this game (and many video games with complicated mechanics) is that the tutorial doesn't just throw you right into the deep end and expect you to figure out how to swim.
+But the great thing about this game (and many video games with complicated mechanics) is that the tutorial doesn't just throw you right into the deep end and expect you to figure out how everything works.
 It starts you off with easy puzzles and gradually increases the difficulty level as you become more skilled at solving them.

 It scaffolds your experience through the game.

-## What is scaffolding?
+## What is Scaffolding?

 In education, the term **scaffolding** refers to breaking down a complex concept into a sequence of smaller chunks.
-As learners progress through this sequence, the newer lessons build on the concepts that came before, which helps students deepen their understanding.
+As learners progress through the sequence, the newer lessons build on the concepts that came before, which helps students deepen their understanding.

 To quote [The Glossary of Education Reform](https://www.edglossary.org/scaffolding/):